Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Introduction

-This theorem was generalized by Ray-Chaudhuri and Wilson in 1975 \cite{extremal_theorem}.
-In 1991, Alon, Babai and Suzuki \cite[Section 2]{alon_proof} presented a new proof to the Ray-Chaudhuri --- Wilson theorem, by associating subsets with multilinear polynomials and analyzing their linear structure.
+Ray-Chaudhuri and Wilson later generalized this theorem in 1975~\cite{extremal_theorem}.
+Another proof of the Ray-Chaudhuri---Wilson theorem was presented by Alon, Babai, and Suzuki in 1991~\cite[Section 2]{alon_proof}, where they employed multilinear polynomials and analyzed their linear structure.

-We generalize Bose theorem in a different direction:
+In this paper, we extend the scope of Bose's theorem in a different direction: